salarmohtaj/salarmohtaj.github.io/_pages/about.md

 News
 ======
+- **[July 2020]** My proposal on Investigating Language Structure inFake and Authentic Stories has been accepted as [Software Campus ](https://softwarecampus.de/) project.
+It would be a joined project between the [DFKI](https://www.dfki.de/web/) as the research partner and the [Zeit Online](https://www.zeit.de/index) as the industry partner.
 - **[July 2019]** I attend the [Google Research Talk](https://events.withgoogle.com/research-talk-ber-11july2019/) by [Sebastian Ruder](http://ruder.io/).
 The talk was about cross-lingual and continual transfer learning in NLP.
 - **[June 2019]** I attend the [Google Research Talk](https://events.withgoogle.com/ber_research-talk-june27/) by [Jacob Devlin](https://ai.google/research/people/106320).
 The excellent talk was about BERT language model (BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding).
 - **[June 2019]** Our paper is accepted to present on [CLEF 2019](http://clef2019.clef-initiative.eu/).
 CLEF is stand for Conference and Labs of the Evaluation Forum.
 We will present our approach for check-worthiness on CheckThat!
 Lab (title: The TU-Berlin Team Participation in the Check-Worthiness Task of the CLEF-2019 CheckThat!
 Lab).